 The Practice Enterprise Network was established in 1993 in Essen, Germany as a European Union funded project.
-Since 1997, the network has been run by the non-profit association EUROPEN-PEN International.
-The aim of the international network is to help education and training organisations in participating countries to deliver training in business and entrepreneurship skills through the unique Practice Enterprise methodology \'learning-by-doing\'.
+Since 1997, the network has been run by the non-profit association PEN Worldwide (formerly EUROPEN-PEN International).
+The aim of the international network is to help education and training organisations in participating countries to deliver training in business and entrepreneurship skills through the unique Practice Enterprise methodology ‘learning-by-doing’.

 The International Network

-Today, EUROPEN-PEN International administers a worldwide network of over 7,000 Practice Enterprises (PEs) in schools, universities, vocational training institutions, companies and training centres in more than 40 countries around the world.
+Today, PEN Worldwide administers an international network of over 7,000 Practice Enterprises (PEs) in schools, universities, vocational training institutions, companies and training centres in more than 40 countries around the world.
 Over 200,000 trainees train in PEs each year.
 There are Central Offices in each country that administer the national Practice Enterprises.

-Through their membership in EUROPEN-PEN International, Central Offices from member countries exchange best practices, maintain international contacts to support international commerce and trading, as well as hold trainee and trainer exchanges.
+Through their membership in PEN Worldwide, Central Offices from member countries exchange best practices, maintain international contacts to support international commerce and trading, as well as hold trainee and trainer exchanges.

 About the Practice Enterprise Concept